volatilityfoundation/volatility/README.txt

 Missing or Truncated Information
 ================================
-Volatility Foundation makes no claims about the validity or correctness of the output of Volatility.
+Volatile Systems makes no claims about the validity or correctness of the output of Volatility.
 Many factors may contribute to the incorrectness of output from Volatility including, but not limited to, malicious modifications to the operating system,